 All Biology majors must complete an independent research project.
-Those who have completed a research project with a biology faculty member (e.g. BIOL-301 for credit, or via a paid stipend) prior to the beginning of their senior year can be exempted from the required Senior Capstone (BIOL 451) course.
+Those who have completed a research project with a biology faculty member (e.g. BIOL- 301 for credit, or via a paid stipend) prior to the beginning of their senior year can be exempted from the required Senior Capstone I (BIOL- 451) course.
 If the project was an internship at another institution, the student must present data to his or her advisor in order to be exempted from the required Senior Capstone I course.
 If student has not completed a research project, or his or her external internship is inadequate, the student must register for BIOL-451or 452 to complete a Capstone research project; no exceptions can be made.

-If you take BIOL-422 instead of CHEM-403, then you will need to take another Chemistry course with a lab if you want a minor in Chemistry.
-Another set of courses the student can consider is PHYS-317 (Foundations of Bioengineering) and PHYS-409 (Biosensors and Bio-instrumentation) as electives with advisor, instructor, and Biology Chair approval.
+If you take BIOL- 422 instead of CHEM- 403, then you will need to take another advanced Chemistry course with a lab if you want a minor in Chemistry.

+Another set of courses to strengthen the student planning to attend professional schools that can beconsidered are ENGR- 318 (Foundations of Bioengineering), ENGR-319 (Quantitative Imaging and Optical Spectroscopy), and ENGR- 409 (Biosensors and Bio-instrumentation) as well as courses in Natural Resources, Movement Sciences, and biology-related courses in Human Ecology as electives with advisor, instructor, and Biology Chair approval.

-All Biology majors are required to successfully complete Senior Seminar (Capstone II, BIOL-499); no exceptions.
+All Biology majors are REQUIRED to successfully complete Senior Seminar (Capstone II, BIOL- 499); no exceptions.